• Skip to primary navigation

 To make the dough:

-• In a small bowl, sprinkle the yeast over the lukewarm milk.
+• In a medium bowl, sprinkle the yeast over the lukewarm milk.
 Stir briefly to combine, then allow to sit at room temperature until frothy, about 10 minutes.

 • In the bowl of a stand mixer fitted with a dough hook or a large bowl, combine the flour, sugar, cardamom, and salt.

-• Mix in the softened butter, egg, and frothy yeast with milk to bring together the dough.
+• Mix in the frothy yeast with milk mixture, then the softened 5 tablespoons (70 grams) butter and egg to bring together the dough.

 • On a lightly floured surface, knead the dough until soft and smooth.
-After mixing, if the dough is still too crumbly and just won't come together, add a splash more lukewarm milk at a time.
+If the dough is still too crumbly and just won't come together, add a splash more lukewarm milk at a time.
 If just too sticky to handle, slowly add just a little more flour.

-• Place the dough back in the bowl, cover with plastic wrap or a towel, and allow to rise at room temperature until doubled, about 2 hours.
+• Place the dough back in the bowl, cover with plastic wrap or a towel, and allow to rise at room temperature until doubled, 1-2 hours.

 To assemble:

 • Preheat oven to 400˚F (200˚C).
+Place the rack in the top third of the oven, making sure there is space above for the rolls to rise.
 Line two rimmed baking sheets with parchment or lightly grease.

 • In a small bowl, whisk together the sugar and cinnamon.